 - Focus on one task at a time – It can be much harder to focus if you take minibreaks (15–30 seconds) to answer emails, send text messages, or take quick phone calls.
 Some researchers believe that it can take up to 15 minutes for us to regain complete focus after a distraction.

 - Close your email box and chat program – Let your voice mail do its job.
 If your office allows it, close your office door or put up a "Do Not Disturb" sign to let colleagues know you need to focus.
 (If you're a manager and you want to operate an open door policy, then consider working from home or from elsewhere.)

 - Switch between high- and low-attention tasks – This can give your brain a rest after heavy concentration.
 For instance, if you spend two hours working on your department's budget, you'll probably feel tired afterward.
 You can recharge your energy by working on a low-attention task, like filing, for 15 minutes before going back to your budget.

-- Prioritize – Having too much to do can be distracting, and this sometimes causes procrastination.
+- Prioritize – Having too much to do can be distracting, and this sometime causes procrastination.
 Or, you may quickly jump from task to task, creating the illusion of work – but in reality, you're not accomplishing very much.
-If you're not sure which tasks to start or which are most important, take 10 or 15 minutes to prioritize your To-Do List.
+If you're not sure which tasks to start or which are most important, take 10 or 15 minutes to prioritize your to-do list.
 Our article Overcoming Procrastination can also help.

 Limiting distractions allows you to get into the flow of your work – so you get more done.
-If you'd like to learn about improving your focus, read our articles In Flow and Managing Interruptions.
+If you'd like to learn about improving your focus, read the Mind Tools articles In Flow and Managing Interruptions .

 More Tips for Improving Your Concentration